Condition Focus

 • Teeth that feel “out of place” or misaligned

-Even a single tooth in crossbite can create long-term complications if not corrected.
+Even a single tooth in crossbite may benefit from professional assessment.

 Why Treat a Crossbite?